F5Networks/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

         ```
 2. [Cancel](https://docs.microsoft.com/en-us/cli/azure/vmss/rolling-upgrade?view=azure-cli-latest#az_vmss_rolling_upgrade_cancel) the Rolling Update
     - **Console**:
-      - Navigate to Resource Groups->**RESOURCE_GROUP**->**${uniqueId}-vmss**->Click the "View details" link at the end of the banner at the top of the screen "A Rolling Upgrade is in progress.
+      - Navigate to Resource Groups->**RESOURCE_GROUP**->**${uniqueId}-bigip-vmss**->Click the "View details" link at the end of the banner at the top of the screen "A Rolling Upgrade is in progress.
 To update the virtual machine scale set, you must wait until the upgrade is done or cancel the upgrade operation.
 View details"
           - Hit "Cancel"
     - **Azure CLI**:
       ```bash
-      az vmss rolling-upgrade get-latest -n ${uniqueId}-vmss  --resource-group ${RESOURCE_GROUP}
+      az vmss rolling-upgrade get-latest -n ${uniqueId}-bigip-vmss  --resource-group ${RESOURCE_GROUP}
-      az vmss rolling-upgrade cancel -n ${uniqueId}-vmss  --resource-group ${RESOURCE_GROUP}
+      az vmss rolling-upgrade cancel -n ${uniqueId}-bigip-vmss  --resource-group ${RESOURCE_GROUP}
       ```
 3. Modify parameters to update the model
     - Modify the parameter that resulted in failure (ex. a previous or working **bigIpRuntimeInitConfig** value or image)